 Legislative Documents and Code Summary Updates

-- Ordinance 043-14, Legalizing of Dwelling Units Installed without Permits (Planning Code Summary for 043-14)
+- Ordinance 043-14, Legalizing of Dwelling Units Installed without Permits (Planning Code Summary)

 Locate Your Zoning